rebeccatraceyt/bake-it-til-you-make-it/README.md

     - See their user information, as applicable.
     - Edit their user account.
     - Delete their user account.

 - A easy-to-use dataset management system with **CRUD** conventions to:

     - Create recipes.
     - Read recipe dashboards.
     - Edit their own recipe creations.
     - Delete their own recipe creations.

 - A intuitive and aesthetically pleasing interface.

 #### Developer / Site Owner Goals
 The Developer is looking to:

 - Create an inviting, community-drive application that they themselves would use to share their passion for baking.
 - Demonstrate their proficiency in a variety of software development skills, using newly learned languages and libraries as well as a document database system.
 - Deploy a project they are proud and excited to have on their portfolio.

 ### User Stories
-**As a User, I want to:**
+**As a General User, I want to:**

-1. Intuitively navigate to the search function to find recipes on the database.
+1. Intuitively find recipes on the database.
 2. View the selected recipe's dashboard to get necessary information.
 3. Seek contact information to send useful feedback to Developer / Site Owner.